ranjana-kas/Async-Weather-News-Aggregator-API/README.md

 # 📘 Async Weather & News Aggregator API

-An intermediate-level FastAPI microservice designed to fetch and aggregate real-time data using asynchronous programming.
+A FastAPI microservice designed to fetch and aggregate real-time data using asynchronous programming.

 ## 🚀 Features
 - **Async & Parallel**: Fetches weather and news simultaneously using `asyncio.gather`.